gareth-39/boutique-ado/README.md

 - As a site admin i wanted to be able to add and delete products when i needed.
 - As a site admin i also wanted to be able to edit items when i have too.
 - As a site admin i to navigate to the admin panel when i need too.
+- As a site admin i want to be able to view tickets and delete when finished.

 ### Site User
 - As a first time user i want to be able to register for the site and have the option to save my details so the site remembers me the next time i login.